CHIHIROKATOca/project1/README.md

 This is a responsible web page using html,css,js.

 ## Description
-I created this website with the image of a donuts shop in Vancouver.
+I created this website with the image of a donuts shop in Vancouver.</br>
-*This shop does not exist.
+*This shop does not exist.</br>
 *Names, products, addresses, etc. are all fictitious.

 ## wireframe